Code of Ethics

 - 9-1 The Property Manager shall deal with other property managers in an honest and professional manner and shall not knowingly engage in any practice or take any action against a property manager in an un-businesslike manner.

 - 9-2 The Property Manager shall not knowingly interfere with other property managers’ contract rights, including by taking actions inconsistent with exclusive agreements that other property managers have with their clients.
 This does not preclude the Property Manager from otherwise soliciting potential Clients or making general announcements about his or her own services.
 For purposes of this Code, a general announcement may be defined as a general telephone canvass or a general mailing or distribution addressed to all prospects in a given geographical area or in a specific profession, business, club, organization, or other classification or group.
 This Code does not restrict fair and reasonable competition among property managers.

 - 9-3 In the event of a controversy between Property Managers with different Firms, the Property Manager of the Firm shall use best efforts to resolve the dispute prior to litigation.

 - 9-4 The Property Manager shall not obtain or use the proprietary materials or work of a competing management Firm without the express written permission of that Firm.

 NARPM® Antitrust Statement:

 It is the policy of the NARPM® to comply fully with all antitrust laws.
 The antitrust laws prohibit, among other things, any joint conduct among competitors that could lessen competition in the marketplace.
 NARPM®’s membership is composed of competitors; they must refrain from discussing competitively sensitive topics, including those related to pricing (such as rates, fees, or costs), individual competitors or specific business transactions, or controlling or allocating markets.
-Further, NARPM® shall not restrict members’ ability to solicit competitors’ clients.
-NARPM® shall not restrict members’ ability to advertise for business in any way that is not false, deceptive or otherwise illegal.
+NARPM® shall not restrict members’ ability to solicit competitors’ clients.
+NARPM® shall not restrict members’ ability to advertise for business, provided the advertising is not false, deceptive or otherwise illegal.